 Give design as many details as possible.
 Tell your design POC exactly what you like and don’t like about the examples you send over.
 Share this blueprint of your team’s ideas and why you think it may work.
 Monday is a great tool to share these visual inspirations and collaborate in real-time.
 After everything is sent over, work through this feedback with your design team.

 Hold regular learning sessions

-It would be helpful for your teams to meet regularly to discuss brand updates, new UI/UX best practices, design concepts, and more.
+It would be helpful for your teams to meet regularly to discuss brand updates, new UI/UX best practices, design concepts, team charters, and more.
 You can even dissect a competitor’s customer experience together to see what works or doesn’t for your product/service.